Charlotte R

 Bio

-My research explores how systems of power are reflected in the built environment and how alternative approaches to architecture, landscape architecture, and urban design can support more equitable, connected, and sustainable ways of living.
-I am an avid traveler and have spent the past year backpacking throughout Latin America, exploring different cultures, landscapes, and ways of living.
-I am particularly interested in alternative sustainable communities, nomadic lifestyles, language learning, and how communities around the world reimagine relationships between people, ecology, and place.Project ideas
+My research examines how systems of power shape the built environment and how alternative approaches to architecture, landscape architecture, and urban design can foster more equitable, inclusive, and sustainable communities.
+I am particularly interested in the intersections of social justice, environmental stewardship, disability inclusion, and community-led design.
+Beyond academia, I am an avid traveler and have spent the past year backpacking throughout Latin America, learning from diverse cultures, landscapes, and ways of living.
+My experiences have deepened my interest in alternative sustainable communities, nomadic lifestyles, language learning, and the many ways people around the world reimagine relationships between society, ecology, and place.Project ideas

 How Do Alternative Communities Reimagine the Future of Living?